AjaisharmaD/Java-training/README.md

 # Java-training files
-We have started the training on Programming language JAVA I have started the JAVA training from 04-08-2022.
+I have started the training on Programming language JAVA from 04-08-2022.